-FORM 10-K (Mark One) ⊠ ANNUAL REPORT PURSUANT TO SECTION For the fish ON 13 OR 15(d) OF THE cal year ended December 3 Or For the CTION 13 OR 15(d) OF transition period from ission File Number: 000-50 THE SECURITIES EXCHANGE ACT OF 1934 to 768 ACADIA PHA (Exact Name of RMACEUT f Registrant as Specified in Delaware (State or Other Jurisdiction of Incorporation or Organization) 06-1376651 (I.R.S.
-Employer Identification Number) 12830 El Camino Real, Suite 400 San Diego, California (Address of Principal Executive Offices) 92130 (Zip Code) Registrant's te elephone number, including g area code: (858) 558-2871 Securities registe ered pursuant to Section 12((b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share ACAD The Nasdaq Stock Market LLC Securities registered d pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known season ned issuer, as defined in Rule 405 5 of the Securities Act.
-Yes ⊠ No □ , , 15(d) of the Securities Exchange Act of 1934.
-Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all the preceding 12 months (or for such shorter period that the registrant 90 days.
-Yes \boxtimes No \square ection 13 or 15(d) of the Securities Exchange Act of 1934 during), and (2) has been subject to such filing requirements for the past Indicate by check mark whether the registrant has submitted el Regulation S-T (§ 232.405 of this chapter) during the preceding 12 mo No $\;\Box$ Indicate by check mark whether the registrant is a large accele emerging growth company.
-See definitions of "large accelerated filer" of the Securities Exchange Act of 1934: rated filer, an accelerated filer, a ', "accelerated filer", "smaller rep non-accelerated filer, a smaller reporting company, or an porting company" and "emerging growth company" in Rule 12b-2 Large accelerated filer \square (Do not check if a small aller reporting company) Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the revised financial accounting standards provided pursuant to Section 13 registrant has elected not to use 3(a) of the Exchange Act. □ Indicate by check mark whether the registrant has filed a reporting inder Section 404(b) of the Sarbanes-Oxley Act (1 t on and attestation to its manage 5 U.S.C.
-7262(b)) by the register ement's assessment of the effectiveness of its internal control over red public accounting firm that prepared or issued its audit report.
+Form 10-K ANNUAL REPORT PURSUANT TO SECTIO For the fise cal year ended December Or 31, 2022 For the t CTION 13 OR 15(d) O ransition period from ssion File Number: 000-5 F THE SECURITIES EXCHANGE ACT OF 1934 to 50768 ACADIA PHA (Exact Name of RMACEU' Registrant as Specified i Delaware (State or Other Jurisdiction of Incorporation or Organization) 06-1376651 (I.R.S.
+Employer Identification Number) 12830 El Camino Real, Suite 400 San Diego, California (Address of Principal Executive Offices) 92130 (Zip Code) Registrant's te lephone number, includin (858) 558-2871 ng area code: Securities register red pursuant to Section 1 2(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share ACAD The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g g) of the Act: None Indicate by check mark if the registrant is a well-known season or 15(d) of the Securities Exchange Act of 1934.
+Yes \square No \boxtimes the prec Indicate by check mark whether the registrant (1) has filed all reding 12 months (or for such shorter period that the registrant Yes ⊠ No □ eports required to be filed by was required to file such report Section 13 or 15(d) of the Securities Exchange Act of 1934 during rts), and (2) has been subject to such filing requirements for the past Indicate by check mark whether the registrant has submitted eleion S-T (§ 232.405 of this chapter) during the preceding 12 mo Data File required to be submitted pursuant to Rule 405 of od that the registrant was required to submit such files).
+Yes emergin Indicate by check mark whether the registrant is a large acceler g growth company.
+See definitions of "large accelerated filer", ecurities Exchange Act of 1934: , a non-accelerated filer, a smaller reporting company, or an reporting company" and "emerging growth company" in Rule 12b-2 I arge accelerated filer  Accelerated filer

+Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.